FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 	a = inner(C*grad(u), grad(v))*dx
 	L = f*v*dx

 Now, we have specified the bilinear and linear forms and can consider the solution of the variational problem.
 First, we need to define a :py:class:`Function <dolfin.cpp.function.Function>` :math:`u` to represent the solution.
 (Upon initialization, it is simply set to the zero function.)
 A :py:class:`Function <dolfin.cpp.function.Function>` represents a function living in a finite element function space.
-Next, we can call the solve function with the arguments :math:`a == L`, :math:`u` and :math:`bc` as follows:
+Next, we can call the :py:meth:`solve <dolfin.cpp.fem.GenericAdaptiveVariationalSolver.solve>` function with the arguments :math:`a == L`, :math:`u` and :math:`bc` as follows:

 .. code-block:: python